Generalizing GNNs with Tokenized Mixture of Experts: Abstract

 \section{Abstract}

 Deployed graph neural networks (GNNs) operate as frozen snapshots, yet must simultaneously fit clean data, generalize under distribution shifts, and remain stable against input perturbations---three goals that are difficult to satisfy at once with a single fixed model.
-We first show theoretically that applying the same computation to every input creates a fundamental tradeoff: to resist perturbations, the model must limit how much it relies on shift-sensitive features, which leaves an irreducible floor on worst-case generalization error.
-Input-dependent routing---assigning different computation paths to different inputs---can break this ceiling, but brings new fragility: distribution shifts may misguide routing decisions, and perturbations cause the routing itself to fluctuate, compounding downstream errors.
+We first show theoretically that a single fixed inference rule can create a stability--generalization tradeoff: making the model insensitive to perturbations can also suppress task-relevant signals needed to fit and generalize.
+Input-dependent routing---assigning different computation paths to different inputs---can relax this tension, but brings new fragility: distribution shifts may mislead routing decisions, and perturbations can destabilize routing, compounding downstream errors.
 We formalize these effects through two risk decompositions that separate (i)~how well the available paths cover diverse test conditions from how accurately the router selects among them, and (ii)~how sensitive each fixed path is from how much routing fluctuation amplifies that sensitivity.
-Guided by these analyses, we propose \textbf{STEM-GNN}: \textbf{S}table \textbf{T}ok\textbf{E}nized \textbf{M}ixture-of-Experts \textbf{GNN}, a pretrain-then-finetune framework that couples a \emph{mixture-of-experts encoder} providing diverse computation paths to cover heterogeneous test conditions, a \emph{vector-quantized token interface} that maps encoder outputs to a discrete codebook to absorb small routing fluctuations before they reach downstream layers, and a \emph{regularized prediction head} that bounds how much the output can amplify any residual upstream variation.
-Experiments on nine benchmarks spanning node, link, and graph tasks show that STEM-GNN achieves the best three-way balance, improving generalization under degree and homophily shifts and stability under feature masking and edge deletion, while maintaining competitive performance on clean graphs.
-The code and data are available at \url{https://anonymous.4open.science/r/STEM-GNN-C814}.
+Guided by these analyses, we propose \textbf{STEM-GNN}: \textbf{S}table \textbf{T}ok\textbf{E}nized \textbf{M}ixture-of-Experts \textbf{GNN}, a pretrain-then-finetune framework that couples a \emph{mixture-of-experts encoder} providing diverse computation paths to cover heterogeneous test conditions, a \emph{vector-quantized token interface} that maps encoder outputs to a discrete codebook to absorb small representation drift induced by input perturbations and routing fluctuations before downstream layers, and a \emph{Lipschitz-regularized prediction head} that bounds how much the output can amplify residual upstream variation.
+Across eight node, link, and graph benchmarks, STEM-GNN maintains strong clean performance; on representative node benchmarks, it improves the three-way balance under degree/homophily shifts and feature/edge perturbations.
+The code and data are available at \url{https://github.com/GXG-CS/STEM-GNN}.